 Snowflake

-Snowflake is a fully managed cloud-native data warehouse that provides elastic, scalable compute and storage capabilities.
-Tapdata currently provides the Snowflake connector, which supports using it as a source or target database.
-This helps you quickly centralize data from multiple sources to the cloud, providing real-time data flow support for building enterprise cloud data warehouses, sharing data, and enabling agile data analytics.
+Snowflake is a fully managed, cloud-native data warehouse that provides elastic compute and storage.
+TapData provides a Snowflake connector that can use Snowflake as a source or target.
+Use it to centralize data from multiple sources in the cloud and support cloud data warehouses, data sharing, and analytics workloads.

 |---|---|